isaqb-org/glossary/manuscript/appendix/4-about-our-cause.md

-# Appendix D: About our Cause
+# Appendix C: About our Cause

 ![](images/42-backmatter/eff-logo-name-url.jpg)